The gorgeous flavours of ginger and lemongrass in a macaron: pure bliss in every mouthful!

 (1) Make the macaron mixture: if colouring, add a little colouring powder/gel of choice.
 Add the lemongrass powder to the egg white and sugar as you make the meringue.

 (2) Once the macarons mixture has been piped and rested, bake them and leave to cool in the trays.

 (3) For the ganache, heat the coconut cream with the lemongrass until it comes to the boil.
 Remove from the heat and leave for about 10 minutes to cool down a little (if using lemongrass stalks, this will also infuse the mixture).

 (4) Put the chocolate in a bowl and pour over the warm coconut cream.
 Make sure you remove the lemongrass stalks (if using).
 Leave for a few minutes and then gently stir to melt the chocolate and give a glossy mixture.
 Cover and leave to cool fully and firm up a little.

 (5) For the ginger and lime filling, roughly chop the stem ginger and then crush it with the falt of a knife.
 Put in a small bowl and stir in the lime zest and juice.

-(8) Pleace in an airtight container and refrigerate – ideally overnight to “mature”, when they will have a nice bite and a gorgeous chew to them.
+(8) Pleace in an airtight container and refrigerate – ideally overnight to “mature”, when they will take on a gorgeous texture (slightly crisp with a gentle chew).